qCring/QuickVtk/docs/content/_docs/implementing-a-vtk-wrapper/part-6.md

 We can see how the `distribution` propery is accessed and also how individual enum values are retrieved via the `Vtk.PointSource` prefix.
 Keep in mind that enums are only available from where they are defined.
 While this can lead to lengthy identifiers in some cases, we maintain a clean API design.
 If a type provides an enum property, we know that all enum values are defined in the same type.

-While there are some cases where the same enum type is used by different classes in [VTK](https://vtk.org/), we will always provide an individual enum for every class in QuickVtk.
-This might add some redundant enum definitions but we always know that all enum values are available from the same type.
+While there are some cases where the same enum type is used by different classes in [VTK](https://vtk.org/), we will always provide an individual enum for every class in QuickVtk even though this might add some redundant enum definitions.

+The last thing to note is how the `ComboBox` component is used to change the value of the `distribution` property.
+The `model` property contains an array of strings which are used to label individual items.
+The `onIndexChanged` function is called after a new value is selected.
+Based on the new index we can assign a value to the `distribution` property.